Version : 10.0

 becomes active:

-When the button is clicked and the Link dialog box is opened, the properties of the selected link are shown in the relevant dialog fields such as URL or Title.
+When the button is clicked and the Link dialog box (a dialogue box is a pop-up window which appears once a button is clicked in the editor) is opened, the properties of the selected link are shown in the relevant dialog fields such as URL or Title.

 Once you have text in your article, you're now able to use the toolbar to select text and apply pre-set styles to it.
-Let's have a look at some of these now.
+Take a look at the Editing Basics page for a start!